StackStorm-Exchange/stackstorm-pagerduty/README.md

 # ChatOps

-The following chatops action aliases are defined:
+The following ChatOps action aliases are defined:

 launch_incident: Launch a new Incident via the Events API
 * `create incident {{description}}`